Omnidirectional type inference for ML: principality any way: Overview

-Using this discipline, we can recast polytypes and eliminate two artifacts needed in our \geninst-directional presentation: explicit annotations on boxing and annotation variables.
-Since $\eannot \e {} \t$ already propagates known information, $\epoly \e$ requires no attached annotation; and because ``knownness'' now follows from inference modes rather than polymorphism, annotation variables are unnecessary.
-The resulting syntax and typing rules are as follows:
+Using this notion of known types, we can give a \emph{principal} type system for \polytypes, shown in \cref{fig:bidir-poly}.
+This system eliminates two artifacts needed in the \geninst-directional presentation: explicit annotations on boxing and annotation variables.
+Since $\eannot \e {} \t$ already propagates known information, $\epoly \e$ requires no attached annotation; and because ``known-ness'' now follows from inference modes rather than polymorphism, annotation variables are unnecessary.

 \parcomment{Limitations}